This article was last updated on August 27, 2019.

-Recently, I was visiting lake real estate agents across Georgia and traveling on I-20 toward Atlanta I saw a billboard that read,
+In 2014, I was visiting lake real estate agents across Georgia and traveling on I-20 toward Atlanta when I saw a billboard that read,

 “If You Could Improve Your Life, Would You?”

-I don’t know what it was advertising but WOW.
-As I drove, and since, I’ve really been really thinking about that question.
+I don’t know what it was advertising but WOW!
+As I drove, and since, I’ve really given that question some deep thought.

-But I submit that most people are telling a lie, not just to others but to themselves.
+But I propose that most people are telling a lie.
+Not just to others, but to themselves.

-In real estate, we see home buyers who have found a home that is as perfect as possible (since nothing is 100% perfect) but just can’t emotionally commit to buying.
+In real estate, we see home buyers who have found a home that is as perfect as can be (since nothing is 100% perfect), but just can’t emotionally commit to buying.

 We see sellers, with their lives on hold until they can sell a house, who won’t admit the emotional ties that lead them to make counter-offers they know will be rejected.

-I run across real estate agents who blame the economy, the competitors, their broker, the buyers, and the sellers for their woes, yet never seize opportunities to gain market share, find a better brokerage, or teach themselves new skills.
+I run across real estate agents who blame the economy, the competitors, their broker, the buyers, and the sellers for their woes.
+Yet the same agents never seize opportunities to gain market share, find a better brokerage, or teach themselves new skills.

-I know people of all walks of life who claim they want something better, something new, some opportunity.
-Some even tell me they pray for blessings and opportunities for themselves or their family.
+I know people from all walks of life who claim they want something better, something new, some fresh opportunity.
+Some even tell me they pray for blessings and opportunities for themselves or their families.

 When presented with an opportunity, I believe some people actually wish or pray for the pain of change to go away more than they seek strength to overcome their self-created discomfort.
-For many, their answered prayers are not progress, it is removal of fear by their rejection of opportunities.
+For many, their answered prayers don’t bring progress, but rather the removal of fear by their rejection of opportunities.

 It takes a steady, conscious effort.
-I find I must be diligent to seek the right paths of opportunity, and avoid the twin gutters of false security and blind entrepreneurialism.
+I find I must be diligent in seeking the right paths of opportunity to avoid the twin gutters of false security and blind entrepreneurialism.